junxit/us-congress-bills-115/metadata.md

 - 2018-07-18 — Introduced in House
 - 2018-07-18 — Introduced in House
 - 2018-07-18 — Referred to the House Committee on Natural Resources.
+- 2018-07-26 — Referred to the Subcommittee on Federal Lands.
+- 2018-07-26 — Referred to the Subcommittee on Water, Power and Oceans.
+- 2018-09-27 — Committee Consideration and Mark-up Session Held.
+- 2018-09-27 — Ordered to be Reported by Unanimous Consent.
+- 2018-09-27 — Subcommittee on Federal Lands Discharged.
+- 2018-09-27 — Subcommittee on Water, Power and Oceans Discharged.
+- 2018-11-02 — Placed on the Union Calendar, Calendar No. 787.
+- 2018-11-02 — Reported by the Committee on Natural Resources.
+H. Rept.
+115-1006.
+- 2018-11-02 — Reported by the Committee on Natural Resources.
+H. Rept.
+115-1006.